-We have audited the general purpose financial statements of the City of Austin, Texas ("City") as of and for the year ended September 30, 1999, as listed in the accompanying table of contents under "General Purpose Financial Statements" and the following individual fund supporting financial statements included in Exhibit F-1, Exhibit F-2, and Exhibit F-3: Electric Fund Balance Sheet, Electric Fund Statement of Revenues, Expenses, and Changes in Retained Earnings, Electric Fund Statement of Cash Flows, Water and Wastewater Fund Balance Sheet, Water and Wastewater Fund Statement of Revenues, Expenses, and Changes in Retained Earnings, Water and Wastewater Fund Statement of Cash Flows, Airport Fund Balance Sheet, Airport Fund Statement of Revenues, Expenses, and Changes in Retained Earnings, and Airport Fund Statement of Cash Flows.
-These general purpose financial statements and individual fund supporting financial statements listed above are the responsibility of the City's management.
-Our responsibility is to express an opinion on these general purpose financial statements and individual fund supporting financial statements listed above based on our audit.
+We have audited the general purpose financial statements of the City of Austin, Texas ("City") as of and for the year ended September 30, 1999, as listed in the accompanying table of contents under "General Purpose Financial Statements" and the following individual fund supporting financial statements included in Exhibit F-1, Exhibit F-2, and Exhibit F-3: Electric Fund Balance Sheet, Electric Fund Statement of Revenues, Expenses, and Changes in Retained Earnings, Electric Fund Statement of Revenues, Expenses, and Changes in Retained Found Statement of Revenues, Expenses, and Changes in Retained Found Statement of Revenues, Expenses, and Changes in Retained Earnings, Airport Fund Balance Sheet, Airport Fund Statement of Revenues, Expenses, and Changes in Retained Earnings, and Airport Fund Statement of Cash Flows.
+These general purpose financial statements and individual fund supporting financial statements instead above are the responsibility of the City's management.
+Our responsibility is to express an opinion on these general purpose financial statements listed above based on our audit.